vuejs/test-utils/docs/migration/index.md

 This statement is at the core of `@vue/test-utils`.
 But we do relate to the fact that migrating code bases and corresponding test suites to `vue@3` can be, in some scenarios, a pretty big effort.

 This section tries to compile some common gotchas spotted by our community while doing their migrations and also updating their underlying test running stack to more modern versions.
-These are unrelated to `@vue/test-utils`, but we hope can help you out completing this important migration step.
+These are unrelated to `@vue/test-utils`, but we hope it can help you out completing this important migration step.

 ### `@vue/vue3-jest` + `jest@^28`